Significant or Insignificant, That is the Question

 - Percentage of participants involved: An operational failure involving approximately 6% of the participants is insignificant, while one involving 36% is significant.

 The famous photographer Henri Cartier-Bresson once said, “To me, photography is the simultaneous recognition, in a fraction of a second, of the significance of an event.”
 Like photography, determining whether a plan mistake is significant is part art and part science.
-Fortunately, we have a little more than a fraction of a second to do the analysis, and making the determination is not quite as illusory as recognizing what makes a good photograph.
+Fortunately, we have a little more than a fraction of a second to do the analysis, and making the determination is not quite as illusory as recognizing a decisive moment that makes a good photograph.

 If you have discovered a mistake in your plan, give us a call and we will be glad to review the situation with you to help you determine the best way to fix it.